Gladys Milton Palmer

-Gladys Milton Palmer, Dayang Muda of Sarawak, also known as Khair-ul-Nissa and Khair un-nisa binti 'Abdu'llah, (8 January 1884 – 12 June 1952) was a British film producer and heiress.
+Gladys Milton Palmer, Dayang Muda of Sarawak, also known as Khair-ul-Nissa and Khair un-nisa binti 'Abdu'llah (8 January 1884 – 12 June 1952) was a British film producer and heiress.
 Through her marriage to Bertram Willes Dayrell Brooke, she was a member of the ruling dynasty of Sarawak.

 Biography

 Early life and family

-Palmer was born on 8 January 1884 into a prominent Quaker family.
+Palmer was born in 1884 in Reading, Berkshire, into a prominent Quaker family.
 She was the only child of Sir Walter Palmer, 1st Baronet and Jean Craig.

 Her paternal grandfather was George Palmer, a proprietor of Huntley & Palmers.
 Her maternal grandfather was the engineer and politician William Young Craig.
 She was a niece of George William Palmer and a great-niece of William Isaac Palmer.

 Marriage and issue

 On 28 June 1904 Palmer married Bertram Willes Dayrell Brooke, the son of Charles Brooke, Rajah of Sarawak and Margaret de Windt.
-Through this marriage she became a member of the ruling dynasty of the Raj of Sarawak.
+Through this marriage, she became a member of the ruling dynasty of the Raj of Sarawak.
 After her father-in-law died in 1917, her husband's older brother, Charles Vyner Brooke, succeeded the throne.
 Her husband was made heir presumptive and accorded the title Tuan Muda of Sarawak and style of Highness.
 As the wife of the Tuan Muda, Palmer was accorded the title Dayang Muda and the style of Highness.

 Palmer and Brooke had four children: